 Not too far away, to the east, by the water reservoirs behind Agios Georgios, is the Havga Canyon.
-Practically to the entrance of this canyon you can also drive and park.
+Practically to the entrance of this canyon, you can also drive and park.
 The canyon ends at the eastern edge of the plateau and is easy to walk in the beginning.
 Afterwards, however, the high peaks on the southern edge of the Lasithi Plateau can only be reached by experienced climbers.

-This is best done by turning left about 165 yards (150 meters) after the church into a narrow lane with the sign ‘Havga Canyon’.
-At the next crossroads turn left again, then immediately right and after another 330 yards (300 meters) turn left onto a gravel road.
+This is best done by turning left about 165 yards (ca. 151 meters) after the church into a narrow lane with the sign ‘Havga Canyon’.
+At the next crossroads turn left again, then immediately right and after another 330 yards (ca. 302 meters) turn left onto a gravel road.
 Shortly after, turn right again and follow the small, brown signs to one of the fenced, large water collection basins.

 In the middle of the ravine bed, a large rock protrudes with a yellow arrow, which indicates the direction of the march.
 There are further signs on the edge of the path, where several times the side of the dried stream bed with pebbles is changed.